catherinemoresco/PDFProject/README.md

 ##### Overall:
 - [ ] Opportunities for user correction of algorithmic failings!

+## Features Not Actually Included in Iteration 2

+Highlights work, but do not follow the detected lines of the text.
+Annotations didn't work.
+A function was created for PDF download, but no interface to it was provided, nor was opportunity for user corrections provided.

+The line highlighting was difficult because keeping track of dynamic boxes along with deleting dynamic boxes and choosing which boxes where kept according to event listeners was a task of unexpected complexity.

+Overall, the lack of these features was largely sure to an underestimation of their difficulty and a lack of appropriately allotted amounts of time on the parts of the responsible teams.

 ## Example Usage and Recommended Acceptance Tests
 It's pretty simple to use: upload your own document with the "upload" button, and watch it appear, processed and straightened!